chucklessmith/1pass-port/README.md

 # Use

-To get the data file, go to 1Password and select File -> Export -> [Your Vault] and select 1PUX for the output.
+To get the data file, go to 1Password and select File -> Export -> [Your Vault], then select 1PUX for the output.
 Then use the following command:

 `python main.py [YOUR_1PUX_FILE]`